magento/devdocs/src/upgrade-compatibility-tool/developer.md

   - Upgrade
 ---

 This topic contains information for developers who want to know more technical information about the Upgrade Compatibility Tool.
-It is focused on developers who work closely with the Adobe Commerce code.
+It is focused on developers who work closely with the {{site.data.var.ee}} code.
 You can use this knowledge to customize the tool's components.

 ## Adobe Commerce API index integration

-Adobe Commerce API index integration is an internal integration solution that comprehends a set of tools to explore Adobe Commerce Extensions developed by Adobe, Adobe Commerce Partners and 3rd party vendors based on static code analysis.
+{{site.data.var.ee}} API index integration is an internal integration solution that comprehends a set of tools to explore {{site.data.var.ee}} Extensions developed by Adobe, {{site.data.var.ee}} Partners and 3rd party vendors based on static code analysis.

-The integration with the Adobe Commerce API index is done through:
+The integration with the {{site.data.var.ee}} API index is done through:

 `sut\Domain\MRay\MRayInterface`